 Note: Since the Snarky Editor was delighted to leave the farm behind, a few years ago – okay, a lot of years ago – it’s quite possible that new agricultural methods have made my information dated.
 But trust me on this: Cows are always going to be female.

-Leigh offers a coaching session for up to four participants where she edits a section of the author’s work and gives a running commentary of the changes and the reasons.
+Leigh offers a coaching session for up to four participants where she copy-edits a section of the author’s work and gives a running commentary of the changes and the reasons.
 She faithfully promises not to be snarky.

 The Snarky Editor comes out of hiding occasionally to comment on the awkward, silly, and sometimes hilarious editing errors found in published books.